landOfTigers/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back to the center when it approaches the lane markers.
-These images show what a recovery looks like starting from the left side dragging over to the center:
+I then recorded the vehicle recovering from the left and right sides of the road back to center so that the vehicle would learn to steer back to the center when it approaches the lane markings.
+These images show what a recovery looks like starting from the left side with the car dragging over to the center:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

 To augment the data sat, I also flipped images and angles thinking that this would lead to better generalizations.
-For example, here is an image that has then been flipped:
+For example, here is an image and its flipped version:

 ![alt text][image6]